 Delivery: Tuesday morning via FedEx priority service (US).
 Outside US: Tuesday-Thursday depending on location

-Length of experiments: Cultures can be continued for up to 3 weeks with good retention of normal epidermal morphology.
-Cultures must be fed every other day with 5.0 ml of long life maintenance medium (EPI-100-LLMM), standard maintenance medium (EPI-100-MM), or new maintenance medium (EPI-100-NMM).
-Extended culture experiments require the use of culture stands (MEL-STND; see photo) or washers (EPI-WSHR) in 6-well plates to allow for culturing in 5.0 ml of culture medium
+Length of experiments: Cultures can be continued for at least 2 weeks with good retention of normal epidermal morphology.
+Cultures must be fed every other day with 5.0 mL of either New Maintenance Medium (EPI-100-NMM-3) or EPI-100-NMM-113.
+Cell culture inserts are placed hang top plates (HNG-TOP-12, provided) to allow the use of 5.0 mL.

 Type: Normal human epidermal keratinocytes (NHEK)

 Genetic make-up: Single donor

 Alternatives: NHEK from adult breast skin

 Growth factors/hormones: Epidermal growth factor, insulin, hydrocortisone and other proprietary stimulators of epidermal differentiation

 Antibiotics: Gentamicin 5 µg/ml (10% of normal gentamicin level)

 Other additives: Lipid precursors used to enhance epidermal barrier formation (proprietary)